-I am a Fulbright Postdoctoral Scholar affiliated with the Botswana Predator Conservation Trust and UC Santa Cruz.
-Most of my research to date has taken place in the Okavango Delta, Botswana, at the Botswana Predator Conservation Trust's long-running field camp, Wild Dog Camp.
+I am also affiliated with Botswana Predator Conservation and conduct field research within the Okavango Delta, Botswana, at the organisation’s long-running field camp: Dog Camp.

-Thanks for stopping by, and if you have any questions, ideas for future work, or for potential collaborations, please feel free to contact me at kasim.rafiq 'at' hotmail.co.uk or reach out to me on Twitter at @Kasim21.
+Thanks for stopping by, and if you have any questions, ideas for future work, or potential collaborations, please feel free to contact me at kasim.rafiq 'at' hotmail.co.uk or on Twitter at @explorerKas.

 Top and bottom photos by Louise Johns. www.louisejohnsphoto.com